New York, New York

 Kate joined the company in September 2001, where she outsourced her fundraising skills to Saint Agnes Hospital and the Children’s Rehabilitation Center.
 Among the clients she has served in her time with Changing Our World are the NuHealth System, for which Kate created and helped to implement a comprehensive development infrastructure for an institution with no history of philanthropy; the Pearl Harbor Memorial Fund, which raised over $50 million for the development of a new museum and visitor center; and the Pontifical North American College, which successfully completed a $25 million capital improvement and endowment campaign.

 Kate holds a BA degree in English Language and Literature from the University of Virginia.
-She lives in Connecticut with her husband and two sons.
+She lives in Connecticut with her husband and three young children.